Grasmere, Staten Island: Demographics

+The entirety of Community District 2, which comprises Grasmere and other Mid-Island neighborhoods, had 134,657 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.2 years.
+This is the same as the median life expectancy of 81.2 for all New York City neighborhoods.
+Most inhabitants are youth and middle-aged adults: 20% are between the ages of between 0–17, 25% between 25 and 44, and 29% between 45 and 64.
+The ratio of college-aged and elderly residents was lower, at 8% and 18% respectively.

+As of 2017, the median household income in Community District 2 was $81,487, though the median income in South Beach individually was $80,361.
+In 2018, an estimated 14% of Grasmere and Mid-Island residents lived in poverty, compared to 17% in all of Staten Island and 20% in all of New York City.
+One in sixteen residents (6%) were unemployed, compared to 6% in Staten Island and 9% in New York City.
+Rent burden, or the percentage of residents who have difficulty paying their rent, is 52% in South Beach and Mid-Island, compared to the boroughwide and citywide rates of 49% and 51% respectively.
+Based on this calculation, as of 2018, Grasmere and Mid-Island are considered high-income relative to the rest of the city and not gentrifying.

 Transportation

 The Staten Island Railway stops in the neighborhood's eponymous station.
 The distance between Grasmere station and next station north in Clifton is the longest between any two stations on the system.

 Grasmere is also served by the local buses on Hylan Boulevard and the local bus on Clove Road.
 Express bus service is provided by the SIM1, SIM7 and SIM10 on Hylan Boulevard, the SIM15 on Targee Street (northbound) and Richmond Road (southbound), the SIM3C and SIM35 Narrows Road, and the SIM30 on Tompkins Ave.

 Points of interest

-950 Fingerboard Road in Grasmere is the location of the executive offices of the Staten Island Advance, the island's daily newspaper.
+950 Fingerboard Road in Grasmere was the location of the executive offices of the Staten Island Advance, the island's daily newspaper.
+It closed in 2021.

 Brady's Pond is a privately owned pond located south of the Staten Island Expressway between the Staten Island Railway and Hylan Boulevard.
 The pond abuts several houses in Grasmere.
 It is owned and operated by the Cameron Club of Staten Island, and access to the pond is restricted to members of the club.
 The neighborhood's only public park, Brady's Pond Preserve, is located at the pond's northwest corner.